-In planning and performing our audit we were influenced by our application of materiality.
-We consider materiality to be the magnitude by which misstatements, including omissions, could change or influence the economic decisions of reasonably knowledgeable users that are taken on the basis of the financial statements.
-Importantly, we also take into account the nature of identified misstatements and the particular circumstances of their occurrence when evaluating their effect on the financial statements as a whole, and so misstatements below these levels will not necessarily be evaluated as immaterial.
+We apply the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatements.
+We consider materiality to be the magnitude by which misstatements, including omissions, could influence the economic decisions of reasonable users that are taken on the basis of the financial statements.
+In order to reduce to an appropriately low level the probability that any misstatements exceed materiality, we use a lower materiality level, performance materiality, to determine the extent of testing needed.
+Importantly, misstatements below these levels will not necessarily be evaluated as immaterial as we also take account of the nature of identified misstatements, and the particular circumstances of their occurrence, when evaluating their effect on the financial statements as a whole.